Dr Kylie Morphett

 Researcher biography

 Dr Kylie Morphett completed her PhD in November 2016 and has since worked as a Research Fellow at the UQ School of Public Health.
-Prior to beginning her PhD, she worked in a number of non-profit health-related roles, including as a Research Officer at the Cancer Council Queensland Viertel Cancer Research Centre, and as Project Officer at Active Ageing Australia, where she developed health promotion materials aimed at older adults.
+Prior to beginning her PhD, she worked in a number of non-profit health promotion project management roles.
 Her PhD research investigated how smokers understand the neuroscience of nicotine addiction and how this influences their sense of self-efficacy and choice of cessation methods.
 It also explored barriers to the use of best practice smoking cessation pharmacotherapies.